MicrosoftDocs/globalization/globalization/testing/in-context-review.md

 * Improper list forms for the language.

-* Culturally-appropriate or inappropriate functionality.
+* Culturally appropriate or inappropriate functionality.

 * Missing locale-specific functionality.
 Examples include:
   * Missing sort by stroke order for Chinese.